weizhu/friendsmash-parse-cloud/README.md

 # Setup
 * Make sure that you create an parse app on parse.com
+* Make sure that you have a Facebook app
-* Update config/global.json with your app's id and secret
+* Update config/global.json, cloud/config/*